zalyoung/gitlab-handbook/content/job-families/sales/customer-success-engineer.md

 - Engage with customers, via video conference calls and emails, in a technical consultancy and advisor role during the post-sales process while providing technical and solution guidance
 - Provide technical best practice guidance and sharing relevant resources
-# - Drive the achievement of measurable value (business outcomes), leading to product adoption, renewal, and expansion
-- Align with Account Executives and Renewals Managers to provide customer-facing subject matter expertise based on the customer's business and technical objectives
+- Align with Account Executives and Renewals Managers ([Working with RM (internal)](https://internal.gitlab.com/handbook/customer-success/cse/playbooks/rm-cse-engagement-process/) to provide customer-facing subject matter expertise based on the customer's business and technical objectives
 - Partner with the content team to create and deliver customer webinars and labs in support of 1:many engagements
 - Maintain competency in GitLab's platform and use cases
 - Continuously improve professional skills and promote team learning through activities such as training, reading, and seeking mentorship
 - Continous contribution to the CSE motion and surrounding departments
+- Handle [escalations](/handbook/customer-success/csm/escalations/) together with the rest of the account team
+- Ability to confidently deliver the [Comamnd Of The Message](/handbook/sales/command-of-the-message/) for Value Proposition

 #### Customer Success Engineer Requirements